-CARBON MONOXIDE ALARM
+COMBINATION SMOKE/ CARBON MONOXIDE ALARM

-Your motorhome is equipped with a Carbon Monoxide (CO) Alarm, which has a sensor that is designed to detect toxic carbon monoxide gas fumes resulting from incomplete combustion of fuel.
+our motorhome is equipped with a Smoke and carbon monoxide alarm (located on the ceiling in the lounge area.)
+The alarm is powered by a 9volt battery and has 2 separate alarms.
+The CO sensor can detect carbon monoxide gas from any source, and will not detect any other form of gases.
+Carbon monoxide gas is only registered at the sensor, carbon monoxide gas may be present in other areas.
 It will detect CO gas from any combustion source such as the furnace, gas range/oven, water heater, refrigerator, chassis engine, and electric generator engine.

+The smoke alarm will not detect heat, gas or flames, and will only detect smoke that reaches the sensor.
 To reduce the risk of carbon monoxide poisoning, test this alarms operation after the motorhome has been in storage, before each trip, and at least once per week during use by pressing the Test/Reset button on the alarm.